Johnny221B/diverse_flow/rebuttal.md

 To address this, we have adopted the standard "Square-root Choice" for histogram estimation ($k \approx \sqrt{N}$), adjusting the number of clusters to $k=6$.
 This correction effectively eliminates the discretization artifacts, ensuring that the AUC calculation is numerically robust and that the plotted curves accurately represent the density estimation.

 To demonstrate that this correction reflects genuine performance gains rather than parameter tuning, we have significantly expanded our evaluation scope.
 We added three new diverse concepts (*apple, suitcase, pizza*) to the original set (*truck, bus, bicycle*), re-evaluating all methods across these 6 concepts at 3 CFG levels.
 Under this rigorous setting, the updated PRD curves are smooth and visually consistent with the metrics, and OSCAR demonstrates better performance in 14 out of 18 scenarios, confirming a robust advantage in the Recall-Precision trade-off.
 We have updated Figure 3 and Figure 8 accordingly.
-Also we add results in Appendix C.
+Also we add results in Appendix D.
 | Method | CFG | Apple | Suitcase | Pizza | Truck | Bus | Bicycle |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | **DPP** | 3.0 | 0.266 | 0.251 | 0.304 | 0.327 | 0.487 | 0.401 |